 - Stains on walls and ceilings: Nobody purposefully looks up at their ceiling.
 However, it is important to thoroughly check the ceilings in your home for stains.
-There might be a bathtub or shower leak from one floor to the next, or your ceiling could leak into the attic.
+There might be a bathtub or shower leak from one floor to the next, or your attic could leak into the ceiling.

 - Musty or unpleasant smells: Do you smell something musty, or even earthy, in your home?
 Hidden water can cause mold to grow, and a nasty smell is a good signal that something is wrong.